Jepria/jfront-ui/CONTRIBUTING.md

 ### Steps to PR

-- Fork of the chakra-ui repository and clone your fork
+- Fork of the jfront-components repository and clone your fork
 - Create a new branch out of the `develop` branch.
 We follow the convention `[type/scope]`.
 For example `fix/accordion-hook`, `docs/menu-typo`